DevonMorris/dotfiles/.notes/Linehop.md

 In no `country` in Europe has the great social revolution which I have been describing made such rapid progress as in `France`; but it has always been borne on by chance.
-The heads of the State have never had any forethought for its exigencies, and its `victories` have been obtained without their consent or without their knowledge.
-The most powerful, the most intelligent, and the most moral classes of the nation have never attempted to connect `themselves` with it in order to guide it.
+The `heads` of the State have never had any forethought for its exigencies, and its `victories` have been obtained without their consent or without their knowledge.
+The most `powerful`, the most intelligent, and the most moral classes of the nation have never attempted to connect `themselves` with it in order to guide it.
 The people has consequently been abandoned to its `wild` propensities, and it has grown up like those `outcasts` who receive their